aleph2c/miros-xml/docs/source/how_it_works.rst

 different levels of the hierarchical HSM.

 The Regions objects have limited graphical information.
-They only know about the "outer", "same" and "inner" information of the Region objects it owns.
+They only know about the "outer", "same" and "inner" information of the Region objects they own:

-For this reason an attribute convention was established for Region/XmlChart
-objects:

 * ``outmost``: The outer most statechart object. (green line)
 * ``outer``: HSMs one layer out in the parallel regions diagram. (magenta line)